 A regular perm is quicker, but it can be more damaging to the hair.
 But if the results are what you’re used to, and you prefer them, go for it.

-A digital perm is a milder perm that uses newer technology.
-You’ll have a looser curl with less potential for damage.
+A digital perm is a newer technique that uses heat.
+You’ll have a looser curl, but it can still cause damage, especially on fragile hair.
 Whichever method you choose, let your curls shine!

 But what if you get a terrible perm?
 Well, you can fix it without sacrificing hair length.